tomnod/Leaflet.draw/README.md

 # Changes in this Fork

-- Added `'draw:drawchange'` and `'draw:editchange'` events for incremental changes during drawing/editing.
+- Added `'draw:drawchange'` and `'draw:editchange'` events which are triggered on each incremental change during drawing or editing - anytime a node is added, moved, or deleted.
 (See Readme)
 - Added `noButton` option for all handlers, which requires you to operate the handlers programattically.
 (See Readme)

 # Important